ably77/DCOS-Airgapped/LocalUniverse/README.md

 ### Step 2: Retrieve pre-built local-universe.tar.gz

-With access to Public Internet, download from S3 bucket:
+With access to Public Internet, download the pre-built Local Universe TAR from S3 bucket:

 ```
 ```

-If you are following the Air-Gapped guide and don't have access to Public Internet, use SCP:
+If you are following the Air-Gapped guide and don't have access to Public Internet, use SCP instead:

-Step 2a: Navigate to the Mesosphere AWS Console --> EC2 Console
+**Step 2a:** Navigate to the Mesosphere AWS Console --> EC2 Console

 For Mesosphere Sales Engineers, the link to AWS is [here](https://aws.mesosphere.com/awsconsole)

-Step 2b: Search for Local-Universe-Builder
+**Step 2b:** Search for Local-Universe-Builder

 ![](https://github.com/ably77/DCOS-Airgapped/blob/master/resources/LocalU-step2b.png)

-Step 2c: SSH into Instance and navigate to the DCOS-Airgapped directory
+**Step 2c:** SSH into Instance and navigate to the DCOS-Airgapped directory

 This instance is accessible using the default Mesosphere key provided (via OneLogin)[https://mesosphere.onelogin.com/notes/41130] and is using CentOS as the OS